Volatile-rich evolution of molten super-Earth L 98-59 d: Acknowledgements

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-TL acknowledges support from the Netherlands eScience Center under grant number NLESC.OEC.2023.017, the Branco Weiss Foundation, the Alfred P. Sloan Foundation (AEThER project, G202114194), and NASA’s Nexus for Exoplanet System Science research coordination network (Alien Earths project, 80NSSC21K0593).
+TL acknowledges support from the Netherlands eScience Center (PROTEUS project, NLESC.OEC.2023.017), the Branco Weiss Foundation, the Alfred P. Sloan Foundation (AEThER project, G-2025-25284), and NASA’s Nexus for Exoplanet System Science research coordination network (Alien Earths project, 80NSSC21K0593).
 CMG is supported by the UK STFC (ST/W000903/1).
 RTP and RDC acknowledge support from the UK STFC and the AEThER project.
+RDC also thanks UKRI for their support via grant number UKRI1191.
+HN acknowledges support from STFC grant UKRI1184.
 We thank the Center for Information Technology of the University of Groningen for their support and for providing access to the Habrok high performance computing cluster.
-We also thank Tad Komacek for his thoughtful suggestions, and Laurent Soucasse for his continued contributions to \textsc{PROTEUS}.
+We also thank Tad Komacek for his suggestions on this manuscript, and Laurent Soucasse for his contributions to \textsc{proteus}.

-\subsection{Author contributions}
+\section{Author contributions}